contrast-zone/t-rewriter.js/README.md

 #### 2.3.2. nesting logical formulas inside sequences

 Because we deal with sequences in the process of parsing, it is possible to nest logical formulas inside sequences.
-With a simple extraction of nested formulas outside sequences, we are able to convert them to ordinary *CNF* expressions.
+With a simple extraction of nested formulas outside sequences, we are able to convert them to ordinary CNF expressions.
 For example, we may encounter the following sequence, nesting a logic expression `B \/ C`:

     A (B \/ C) D

-To convert this form to a regular *CNF*, we introduce a new atom `X`, and write the following:
+To convert this form to a regular CNF, we introduce a new atom `X`, and write the following:

     (A X D) /\ (X -> (B \/ C))